Posted at 3:00 PM

 - The United States-Korea trade agreement, in force as of March 15, 2012, provides significant new access for exports of U.S. goods and services to Korea’s $1 trillion economy.
 Once fully implemented, it is estimated that this agreement will support at least 70,000 American jobs.

-- The trade agreement with South Korea sought to level the playing field for U.S. exports by ensuring the reduction of South Korean tariffs on machinery and equipment exports – once more than twice as high as our own – and opening its $530 billion services market.
+- The trade agreement with South Korea sought to level the playing field for U.S. exports by reducing Korea’s high tariffs on manufactured goods and agricultural products, opening its $530 billion services market, as well as addressing non-tariff barriers.

-- U.S. exports of machinery and other capital goods to Korea have grown tremendously, which includes exports of aerospace products and parts, semiconductors, industrial machinery, pharmaceuticals and medicines, motor vehicles, and other general purpose machinery.
+- In 2012, U.S. exports of machinery and other capital goods to Korea also grew tremendously, which includes exports of aerospace products and parts, semiconductors, industrial machinery, pharmaceuticals and medicines, motor vehicles, and other general purpose machinery.

 - The trade agreement with Colombia, in force as of May 15, 2012, is providing new access for U.S. exports to the third-largest economy in Central and South America, and one of our most important strategic partners.
 Once the agreement is fully implemented, it is estimated that it will support thousands of additional American jobs.